Optimal control strategy for collisional Brownian engines: Optimal Control strategy

 Finally, since the entropy production in each stroke satisfies \(\overline{\sigma}_i \propto -\overline{\dot{W}}_i\), maximizing (minimizing) the average work naturally leads to a minimization (maximization) in entropy production.
 Indeed, in the output stroke, the optimal force is designed to extract the maximum possible work from the system, which leads to a global minimum in entropy production.
 In the input stroke, the goal is to restore the system using the least amount of energy, which means making the work input as small (in magnitude) as possible.
-This results in a local minimum in entropy production, constrained by the imposed boundary condition $v_2 = -v_1$.
-Because of this constraint, the total entropy production is not globally minimized across all possible protocols, but it is minimized within the class of protocols that respect this symmetry.
+This results in a local minimum in entropy production, constrained by the boundary condition $v_2 = -v_1$.
+Because of this constraint \GF{(imposed by the OS to ensure that the system operates as a functional two-stroke engine)}, the total entropy production is not globally minimized across all possible protocols, but it is minimized within the class of protocols that respect this symmetry.
 In fact, \(\overline{\sigma}_i\) typically scales with \(|\overline{W}_i|\), so protocols that produce less work often dissipate less than $\overline{\sigma}_{\rm{opt}}$.
-The advantage of the OP is that it can produce much more work at a low dissipation than general protocols.
+The advantage of the OS is that it can produce much more work at a low dissipation than general protocols.